+Public safety officers must meet employment qualifications and are required to complete a six-week training course.
 Public safety officers have jurisdiction on property owned, leased, rented or otherwise under the control of UTHealth Houston.
-Public safety officers don't have the authority to arrest or detain, however, they have the authority and are responsible for enforcing the regulations pertaining to the parking of vehicles on UTHealth Houston controlled property, directing traffic, and patrolling and institutional policies on property owned, leased, rented or otherwise under the control of UTHealth Houston.
+Public safety officers don't have the authority to arrest or detain, however, they have the authority and are responsible for enforcing the regulations pertaining to the parking of vehicles on UTHealth Houston controlled property, directing traffic, and patrolling